szabomarius/mojilogger/README.md

 # mojilogger
-Console logs tagged with a unique emoji based on unique identifiers to easily distinguish between identical log sources.
+Console logs tagged with a unique emoji based on *any* identifiers to easily distinguish between identical log sources.

 🔷 Typescript ready
 ✅ Wrapper over `console.log`